bixbydevelopers/capsule-samples-collection/user-data-persistence/restDB.md

 ## RestDB

 RestDB is a service which allows developers to create a cloud hosted noSQL database exposed through a REST API.

-To try it out using the an example account, edit the capsule.properties file to set the `capsule.config.mode` to `example`
+To try it out using the provided test account, edit the `capsule.properties` file to say `capsule.config.mode=exampleRestDB`.

 #### Remote Database Setup